Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Mythos Knowledge

-Players may try to roll under their PC's Mythos Knowledge to see if their character knows *anything* about a creature, artifact, organization or something else Mythos-related.
-A PC cannot have more Mythos knowledge than 10 times the amount of Hardened or Failed notches in the Unnatural gauge - whichever is higher.
+Players may try to roll under their PC’s Mythos Knowledge to see if their character knows *anything* about a creature, artifact, organization or something else Mythos-related.
+A PC cannot have more Mythos knowledge than 10 times their number of Hardened notches.

 ### Tomes

 PCs can acquire knowledge of the Mythos through the study of ancient tomes, most of which were written in *foreign languages* and often provide only a partial or inaccurate understanding of the Mythos.
 An **initial reading** takes 2d6 hours and allows the reader to get an overview of the knowledge that is contained in the tome.
-The reader must make a Fortitude save with an intensity equal to the tome's **Mythos Rating** and may then increase their Mythos knowledge by half of the tome's Mythos rating.
+The reader must make a Fortitude save and may then increase their Mythos knowledge by half of the tome's **Mythos Rating**.

 Further **study** of the tome takes 2d6 days, and after another Fortitude save, the PC increases their Mythos knowledge by the tome's full Mythos rating.
 A PC may study each tome at most 4 times.